Juuse Saros, Kyle Turris lead Predators past Jets, 1-0

+WINNIPEG, Manitoba (AP) — John Hynes is getting some quality play from his goaltenders since taking over as head coach of the Nashville Predators on Tuesday.

-WINNIPEG, Manitoba (AP) — Juuse Saros made 28 saves for his first shutout of the season, Kyle Turris scored in the first period and the Nashville Predators beat the Winnipeg Jets 1-0 on Sunday.
+Hynes was behind the bench Sunday for his third game and watched as backup Juuse Saros made 28 saves for his first shutout of the season in a 1-0 victory over the Winnipeg Jets.

+On Thursday night, veteran netminder Pekka Rinne scored his first career goal in a 5-2 victory over Chicago.

+“I thought the guys in front of (Saros) defended really well, but any time a goaltender gets a shutout he’s got to make some huge saves,” said Hynes, who’s 2-1-0 with a loss to Boston on the day he took over from a fired Peter Laviolette.

 The Predators are 3-1-1 in their past five games to improve to 21-16-7.